IrisRuz/finalSyntaxErrorz/scrum/sprint1.md

 ###### User Story Breakdown:

-- Although we can move on to Sprint 2, exception handling still needs to be implemented and we can begin US 3
+- Although we can move on to Sprint 2, exception handling still needs to be implemented in previous user stories and we can begin US 3

 ###### Team Schedules:
 - Anticipate around 6:30pm meeting time

 ###### Repository Updates:
 - All changes have been committed on the Dev branch
+  - # US#1
+    - Tyler got the project started and set up folder to initialize app and verify signup.
+Started signin route and html
+    - Iris finished signin implementation and html
+  - # US#2
+    - Iris created a model and form
+    - Chris implemented edit task html & route
+    - Tyler created initial template and merged template to be done on one page, create task route, and modified html to accomodate respective implements
 - Should wait for others to test on their systems to approve for push to main
-- Still need acception handling before pushing to main branch
+- Still need exception handling before pushing to main branch

 # Sprint Review: